 Creating a fixed space in a word processor and other programs

-To create a fixed or hard space in a word processor such as Microsoft Office or OpenOffice use one of the below keyboard shortcuts.
+To create a fixed or hard space in a word processor such as Microsoft Office or LibreOffice, use one of the keyboard shortcuts below.

-or 255 on the num pad.
+Or, hold down Alt and press 0160 or 255 on the num pad.

-Creating a NBSP in HTML
+Creating an NBSP in HTML

-With the above examples using this tag would allow you to create multiple spaces in a row, something that cannot be done by only pressing the space bar.
-To create multiple spaces add one of the above non-breaking space tags for each time you want an extra space.
+With the examples above, using this tag would allow you to create multiple spaces in a row, something that cannot be done by only pressing the Spacebar.
+To create multiple spaces, add one of the above non-breaking space tags for each time you want an extra space.
 For example, if you wanted ten extra spaces in front of text you could add ten of these tags.